gravitational/predicate-lang/spec.md

 * Groups assign users to a collection.
 For example `member(alice, dev).` states that `alice` is a member of group `dev`.

 * Allow and deny rules are evaluated by a target system to grant or deny access to the system.
 These rules in more detail in "Allow and deny rules" section.
+For example,

+`allow(ssh, alice, luna, root).` allows user `alice` to ssh into server `luna` as `root`.

-* Attribute-related  are used to assign attributes
+* Attribute clauses are used to assign attributes to certificates when users log in.
+For example, `attribute(alice, source, sso).` assigns user Alice attribute `sso` that is encoded in the certificate.

+* Approvals are stored in database, and show approvals of a request `approve(alice, req1)`.

 ## Certificates and Attributes